CherrelleMorrison/cmorrison-bootcampProject/README.md

 Prerequisites

 1. npm, NodeJS
-To check if it is insalled, type npm -v in the terminal.
+To check if it is insalled, type node --v in the terminal.
 If not install download from https://nodejs.org/en/

 2. Visual Studio Code
 If not already installed, please find download here: https://code.visualstudio.com/download